-For 2017-18, the Minister for Local Government is yet to determine the maximum rate of interest payable on overdue rates and charges which a council can apply.
+For 2017-18, the Minister for Local Government has determined the maximum rate of interest payable on overdue rates and charges which a council can apply is 7.5 per cent.
 The interest rate in 2016-17 was 8.0 per cent per annum.
 Randwick City Council will apply the maximum rate in 2017-18.